Irregular triads in 3-uniform hypergraphs: Statements of results

 A hereditary $3$-graph property $\calH$ has $k$-$\HOP_2$ if there is $H\in \calH$ which has $k$-$\HOP_2$.
 We say that $\calH$ has \emph{$\HOP_2$} if it has $k$-$\HOP_2$ for all $k\geq 1$.
 Otherwise, we say $\calH$ has $\HOP_2$. \end{definition}

-Besides the obvious geometric reasons for viewing $\HOP_2$ as a ternary analogue of a half-graph, there are algebraic reasons why Definition \ref{def:pk} might appear to be the canonical ternary analogue of the order property.
-We refer the reader to \cite{Terry.2021a} for an extensive discussion of this.
+Besides the obvious geometric reasons for viewing $\HOP_2$ as a ternary analogue of a half-graph, there are algebraic reasons why Definition \ref{def:pk} might be considered a natural ternary analogue of the order property.
+Specifically, the parts of the partition approximating an $\NFOP_2$-subset of $\F_p^n$ established in \cite{Terry.2021a} do not have $2$-$\HOP_2$, just as the parts of the partition approximating a stable subset of $\F_p^n$ in \cite{Terry.2019} do not have the $2$-order property.
+We refer the reader to \cite[Section 5]{Terry.2021a} for an extensive discussion of this.
 In the hypergraph setting, one compelling piece of evidence is the fact that if a hereditary $3$-graph property has $\HOP_2$, then it requires non-binary $\disc_{2,3}$-error.

 \begin{theorem} Suppose $\calH$ is a hereditary $3$-graph property with $\HOP_2$.
 Then $\calH$ requires non-binary $\disc_{2,3}$-error. \end{theorem}